y4utj4/pyDirBusted/README.md

 # pyDirBusted
-pyDirBusted is a python utility used to brute-force and enumerate web directories within a site.
+pyDirBusted is a multi-session python utility used to brute-force and enumerate web directories and filenames on web and application servers.
+This utlitiy attempts to find both visible and hidden files located on a server, and outputs the results both to the screen with the verbose option on and active directories/files may be stored in a file of your choosing.

 ## Setup
 run `python3 -m pip install -r requirements.txt` to install dependencies